geikerman-chata/scrapy_sandbox/README.md

 $ python3 spidermother.py -f 0 -s 0 -b 0
 ```

 NOTE: The spider's print a lot of output for debugging purposes.
-It's recommended that you wrap spider run commands with nohup to run in background and store the command line output store to file, like this:
+It's recommended that you wrap the commands to run a spider or series of spiders with nohup & which will force it to run in background (you will be able to close the vm ssh, and it will still be running) and store the command line output to a file, like this:

 ```bash
 $ nohup python3 spidermother.py -f 0 -s 0 -b 0 &> cmdline.out &